Before Leaving to Study Abroad

 Health, safety and security

 The Office of International Affairs strives to ensure that UNA study abroad programs are administered in accordance with university policy and industry standards regarding ensuring health, safety and security for the field of education abroad.

-In addition to the steps taken by the UNA Office of International Affairs, students, faculty/staff members, and parents have important roles to play in helping to ensure the health, safety and security of students abroad.
-It is recommended faculty and students travel with a copy of their immunization history tucked inside their passport.
+In addition to the steps taken by the Office of International Affairs, students, faculty/staff members, and parents have important roles to play in helping to ensure the health, safety and security of students abroad.
+It is recommended faculty and students travel with a copy of their immunization history along with their passport.
 Secondly, review the CDC website for required and recommended immunizations for travel to the intended country.
 Tetanus and rabies should always be up to date, as exposure to bacteria and infected animals is possible.

-Each participant in an UNA study abroad program is expected to take an active role in ensuring his/her health, safety and security abroad by exercising good judgment, remaining aware of his/her surroundings at all times, and monitoring health, safety and security conditions.
+Each participant in an UNA Study Abroad program is expected to take an active role in ensuring his/her health, safety and security abroad by exercising good judgment, remaining aware of his/her surroundings at all times, and monitoring health, safety and security conditions.
 Following are some key resources: